The PERC initiative aims to address administrative complexities in Community Engaged Research at Duke.

 Key Partners and Working Group Community

-There are several groups at Duke who have been focused on improving partnerships with our community.
+There are several groups at Duke who have been focused on strengthening partnerships with our community.
 This initiative looks to assemble these various groups and work towards institution-wide solutions.

 Get help, get involved